 Project Description: This project will create a new north/south taxiway for Runway 4/22, west of the runway including upgrades of the intersecting pavement on Taxiway "C".
 The Airport Master Plan Update identifies the need to improve the operational characteristics of the North/South runway to improve aircraft circulation west of the runway.

 Environmental Review: This project is a Type I Action and will require further environmental review.

-Bond Life: 10 years
+Bond Life: 10 v ears

+,

-Annual Debt Service Payment: \$13 3,600
+Annual Debt Service Payment: \$34,

-Annual Operating Costs: \$ 8 8,000
+Annual Operating Costs: \$8, 000

-Attributable Revenues: \$2 1,600
+Attributable Revenues: \$42, 000

 Net Operating Budget Impact: \$ 0